JibanKumarSwain/Deployment-Strategies-/README.md

 ----------------------------------------------------------------------
 --------------------------------------------------------------------

+## Deployment Strategies: What Are They

 To successfully launch a new version of the software solution they provide, DevOps teams use deployment strategies.
 Using these techniques, network traffic in a production environment is transitioned from the old version to the new version based on the firm's specialty.
 Deployment strategies can influence downtime and operational costs based on the company's specialty.

-Deployment Strategies of Different Types
+## Deployment Strategies of Different Types

 Now that we know what deployment strategies are, let's explore the different types of deployment strategies.

-Deployment in blue and green
+## Deployment in blue and green

 This deployment strategy involves running the new version of the software alongside the old version.
 Note that this is also known as a red/black deployment strategy.